 Jeremy would rave about how he was 'scared' to be there now.
 He never went to a hospital despite claiming a vicious attack with blows to the back of his head.
 However, he had friends come down from Wisconsin to literally hold his hand.
 Aside from a slight rip in his shirt, there were no real damages to Jeremy.
 He'd claim later a subconjunctival hemorrhage but that only appeared a week later.
 Hew also claimed to not know who Matt Loter was, despite calling him a pedophile not long before this happened.

 Jeremy then filed a lawsuit in federal court, alleging almost $500,000 in lost revenue as both he and Matt were banned indefinitely from GenCon: Matt because of the incident, and Jeremy because of a combination of factors, to include telling people to harass GenCon over the incident, as well as having made videos on attendees he considered 'problematic'.
 He hired Steven Crowder's half-Asian lawyer Bill Richmond, using money crowdfunded by Ethan van Sciver on his behalf (source).
-Raising only $35,000, his lawyer failed to establish jurisdiction of the federal court, requiring a rewriting of the complaint.
-Long story short, he was forced to settle the case, as Bill Richmond has more pressing matters (namely, clients that will pay him, as $35,000 isn't going to find anything beyond an initial filing and maybe pre-discovery motions), with both Jeremy and Matt issuing apologies and begging GenCon to let them back in.
+Raising only $35,000, his lawyer's initial complaint filing failed to establish jurisdiction of the federal court, requiring him to rewrite it.
+Long story short, he was forced to settle the case, as Bill Richmond has more pressing matters (namely, clients that will pay him, as $35,000 isn't going to fund anything beyond an initial filing and maybe pre-discovery motions), with both Jeremy and Matt issuing apologies and begging GenCon to let them back in.
 Beyond that the settlement is under NDA, and both remain banned from GenCon.
 Around this time, by the way, Jeremy deleted his entire The Quartering twitter account because of his postings that could threaten his lawsuit's success.